bgord/knowledge/README.md

 - List all volumes
 - Remove a volume
 - Remove all volumes
+- Install node modules inside a container and sync them with host

 ### [elixir](elixir.md)
 - What type of language is Elixir?